Please click here to see our cancellation policy.

 Tips are not included in the cost of a tour and are always at your discretion.
-Having said that In Israel it is customary to add a gratuity of 15-20% at a restaurant and to tip your guide and driver.
+Having said that, in Israel, it is customary to add a gratuity of 15-20% at a restaurant and to tip your guide and driver.
 For all groups ranging from 2-6 people, it is suggested that you tip the tour guide $70 -$100 (from the group) per day.
 For groups larger than 8, it is recommended to tip $8-$12 per person, per day + 50% for your bus driver.
-Please note! unless noted otherwise, on our group trips, the hotels, restaurants with meals included and serving staff is being generously tips by our staff - on your behalf.
-IF you are not sure, check with your guide or operator for further details.
+Please note!
+Unless stated otherwise, on our group tours, the hotels, restaurants with meals included and serving staff is being generously tips by our staff - on your behalf.
+If you are not sure, check with your guide or operator for further details.

 Most hotels in Israel have free Wi-Fi available for hotel guests and many restaurants offer complimentary Wi-Fi as well.
 The city of Tel Aviv offers a city wide free Wi-Fi network, providing 80 free "hotspots" across the city.
 Other than that - please check your roaming services and international plan before you using your cellular data abroad.

 972 (sometimes needs to be dialed +972)

 Yes you can use your cellphone in Israel if it is unlocked, or if you have roaming services on.
 Your mobile carrier should be able to unlock your smartphone for you.
 It is possible to purchase a preloaded SIM card including data, text message, calls in Israel and a US / Canadian number for people back home to contact you.
 Please contact us to arrange a SIM card.
 Alternatively your carrier may offer international service for a daily or monthly fee.
 Please make sure to check the rates for international cellular usage before your trip, it will save you a bundle.

 In addition, we strongly recommend that you purchase full travel insurance which includes coverage for ‘cancellation under any circumstances and for any reason’.
 It is recommended to purchase insurance as soon as the booking is made, as this cover is often dependent on purchasing as close to the time of booking.